adeejo/NBM/README.md

-# Normal Behaviour Model (NBM) Modeling for Wind Turbine SCADA data.
+# Normal Behaviour Model (NBM) for Wind Turbine SCADA data.
 NBM is conducted using LSTM model in keras library